The USA Wine Industry History

 The US Wine Industry — History and Wine Regions

-Inglenook Vineyard California
+Inglenook Vineyard, California

-A brief history of the US vineyards:
+A brief history of US vineyards

-1. Early Beginnings:
+1. Early beginnings

 • European settlers introduced grapevines to the New World in the 17th century.